Last updated on 2026-03-12

 Graduates of the Bachelor of Commerce – Finance program can pursue a variety of career paths in Canada, including:

-• Portfolio Manager: Manages investment portfolios for clients, making strategic decisions to maximize returns.
+- Portfolio Manager: Manage investment portfolios for clients, making decisions on asset allocation and investment strategies to achieve financial goals.

-With the knowledge and skills gained from this program, graduates are well-prepared to enter the finance industry and can also pursue further studies or specialized roles as their careers progress.
+With the skills and knowledge gained from this program, graduates are well-positioned to enter the finance industry and pursue advanced certifications such as CFA or CFP, further enhancing their career prospects.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.